-At noissue, we know a fair bit about paper – after all, we literally built a business around it!
-We've spent a lot of figuring out how we can create the most affordable and highest quality paper products for businesses.
+At noissue, we know a fair bit about paper – after all, the first packaging product we launched was Custom Tissue Paper!
+We've spent a lot of figuring out how we can create the most affordable and highest quality printed products for businesses.

-For customers who are new to custom paper goods, we get a lot of questions about GSM and paper weight.
-Are they the same thing?
-What does GSM stand for?
-How does it relate to product quality?
+For customers who are new to custom printed goods, we get a lot of questions about fabric weight and paper weight.

-In this guide, we'll give you a quick intro to GSM and how it relates to our custom tissue paper.
-We've also added in a few handy design tips to help you decide which GSM paper weight is right for you!
+In this guide, we'll give you an intro to what GSM means and how it relates to our custom tissue paper and custom tote bags.
+We've also added in a few handy design tips to help you decide which paper weight is right for you!

 What Does GSM Mean?

-The term 'GSM', which stands for 'grams per square meter', is a unit of measurement for paper products.
-Rather than referring to sheet size, GSM measures only the weight of a sheet of paper.
-Put simply, the higher the GSM, the thicker the paper will be.
+It measures the thickness of a sheet of paper.
+Put simply: the higher the GSM, the thicker the paper will be.

-GSM is the most commonly-used unit across regions for measuring paper thicknesses.
-So, it's important that businesses understand what this means when ordering printed products.
+GSM is the most commonly-used unit globally for measuring paper thicknesses.
+So, it's important that you understand what this means when ordering printed packaging.

-It doesn't matter whether you are organizing flyers, business cards, or custom packaging materials.
-It's very likely that GSM will be how printers categorize the type of paper used in the manufacturing process.
+Whether you're ordering custom tissue paper or custom insert cards, it's very likely that this will be how printers categorize the type of paper used in the manufacturing process.